kaizushi/picosite/README.txt

 'itemlist-old.txt' does not exist the table will render without any old prices.

-You may now wish to use the guides feature, given time and updates this feature will be made more generic.
-As such it will eventually allow one to create any kind of folder and have it as a 'subpage.'
+= Guides or a list of subpages =

+Starting out I made this to display an alphabetized list of guides to tell people how to use my products.
+The code however is capable of being made far more extensible.
+For now it is called guides as a relic of where this code began.
+As such it only supports one page being like it.
+It will be made in a future release into 'subpages' and allow one to have pages with lists of other pages in respective directories.

-For now you just create a folder called guides and like the blog and the price system, you use some special syntax on a page you create.
+For now you just create a folder called 'guides' and like the blog and the price system, you use some special syntax on a page you create.
 As such I recommend creating 'guides.page' and using this:

  %%##guide

-This will create a nice list of guides, and to write a guide you should create a folder called 'guides.'
-With guides translations are supported and as such a guide has the extension guide.page and with translations, just like regular pages it has a country code.
-If it is 'de' for
-example:
+This will trigger calling a picosite fuction that displays the guides on a page.
+Once you have done this a folder called 'guides' is required and must have files in it.
+These pages support all the same syntax as other pages and can use HTML, and eventually BBCode.

+In the guides folder which you have placed in your home directory, you must create files with a special extension just for guides.
+One can also make guides in other languages support in the language list.
+And these are found with a special extension with a machine name for the language in it.
+This machine name is usually the country code.

+A guide in the main language:

+guidename.guide.page

+And a guide in German:

 guidename.de.trans.guide.page

-As such guides can be used for other things.
-As I said, eventualy this feature will be more generic.
-For now you can only have one page like this with a listing of subpages.
-I was intended to write guides for my customers on how to use my service.
-This is how it got its name.
+Replace 'guidename' with one of your own and remember that you can only use lowercase and uppercase letters with numbers, and the only permit- ted symbol is the dash (-) which is generally for spacing.

+= Editing the theme =

 Now for the last part, where you customise your page.php to look the way you want it to look.
 If you go to the bottom of page.php you will